Waste and Recycling

 Other Recycling Options

 - Need to get rid of appliances or electronics?
 The City of Fridley hosts 2-3 Drop-off Days annually.
-The dates for 2015 are Saturdays, May 2, July 25 and October 3.

 - For additional information, visit the Anoka County Recycling and Resource Solutions web page for comprehensive recycling information for bulky items and other hard to dispose of items.
 You can also find information about recycling reusable items, batteries and plastic bags.